Pierre Baranyanka: Early life

-Career

 Chief

-Barayanka became a top source of information for Ryckmans, who placed him on the regency council of Mwami Mwambutsa IV in 1922.
-He became an avid supporter of the new administration and the Belgians paid him numerous favours.
-He also supported Catholic missionaries and converted to Catholicism.
+Barayanka became a top source of information for Ryckmans who placed him on the regency council for the infant Mwami Mwambutsa IV in 1922.
+He became an avid supporter of the new administration and was granted numerous favours by the Belgians.
+He supported Catholic missionaries and himself converted to Catholicism.
 An advocate of cash-crops, he set up a coffee plantation and by 1935 owned 35,000 coffee bushes.
-Many European visitors praised him for embracing a Western lifestyle.
+Many European visitors praised him for having embraced a European lifestyle.

 Baranyanka served as head of a chiefdom near Gitega until the Belgians appointed him chief of Ndora-Kayanza, Ngozi District in 1929.
 Ndora-Kayanza was the former domain of a Hutu leader, Kilima, and the territory had experienced several bouts of rebellion under his rule and until his death in 1920.
 Baranyanka established a palace at Rabiro.
 Within his domain, he was known as a somewhat despotic ruler, with the Belgians ceding him the authority to mediate legal disputes, collect taxes, recruit and manage forced labour, and represent the colonial administration.
 He encouraged his subjects to plant coffee, and used forced labour to develop his own coffee holdings.
 Numerous residents reported that he dealt out harsh physical discipline.
 Biographer Charles Ndayiziga wrote, "Baranyanka was not a friend of the people."
 Baranyanka preferred to act as a distant ruler, having instructions passed down to the populace through his subchiefs, though occasionally he hosted public meetings to issue work orders.
 An asthmatic, he often appeared in public holding a handkerchief to his face, though locals believed this was because he disliked the smell of common people.

 Baranyanka's abuses, as well as irregular rains, stoked rumors of Kilima's return to regain his place as ruler.
 In 1934 a spiritual healer in the area, Inamujandi, began prophesising the coming of a new king who would usher in a golden age.
 As her support grew, residents began ignoring the authority of the Belgian-appointed chiefs.
 Baranyanka reported the incipient uprising to the Belgians, who arrested Inamujandi and crushed her rebellion.
 Ndora-Kayanza remained peaceful throughout the rest of Baranyanka's tenure as chief.
 Some locals moved to Rwanda to avoid his harsh taxation.
 While some residents remained dissatisfied with his harsh methods, others reflected that his tenure brought peace to the area and his promotion of coffee led to some prosperity.
 Chiefdoms were abolished in 1960 and Baranyanka was given a pension.